Home

 Mix the concoction until everything looks even toned.

 Step 6.
 Pour the soap into your choice of soap making molds.
 From PVC pipe to elegant decorative shapes, there is a large variety of molds to choose from.
-I personally like to pour my soap into a plain wooden tray, and then cut it into bars after it hardens, but use your own creativity.
+I personally like to pour my soap into a wooden loaf mold, and then cut it into bars after it hardens, but use your own creativity.
 After all, that's part of the fun!

 Step 7.
-Cover the mold with cardboard and then wrap it with towels.
+Cover the mold with its lid (or a piece of cardboard) and then wrap it with towels.
 You can never insulate your soap too generously!
 I use about 6 - 8 towels.
 You want to make sure that no heat can escape, as this is essential for the initial curing process.

 Now leave the soap for about 18 – 36 hours depending on the ingredients used.
 Once again, the recipe should suggest how long to let the soap initially cure before cutting.

 Step 8.
-Once the soap has somewhat solidified within the wooden tray and is hard enough to slice, carefully measure and cut it into equal bars.
-Trim and carve the soap until the desired shape is formed.
+Once the soap has somewhat solidified within the wooden soap mold and is hard enough to slice, carefully measure and cut it into equal bars... or, if you are using my wooden soap mold with built in cutting slots, begin slicing your bars using the integrated guide.
+If needed, trim and carve the soap until the desired shape is formed.

-If you used the convenience of individual molds, remove the already formed soap bars.
+If you used individual molds, remove the already formed soap bars.

 During this time, the soaps PH level will remarkably drop and your finished product will be wonderful mild and natural homemade soap.